-Excavation and below ground construction can impact on original footings and walls and natural ground water flows, resulting in potential damage to buildings.
-The following objectives and 15t 202 controls have been developed to preserve the structural integrity of buildings and to limit groundwater impacts to adjoining and adjacent properties.
+imber 202 Excavation and below ground construction can impact on original footings and walls and natural ground water flows, resulting in potential damage to buildings.
+The following objectives and controls have been developed to preserve the structural integrity of buildings and to limit groundwater impacts to adjoining and adjacent properties.

-- 01 To ensure the structural integrity and stability of individual buildings, the terrace of buildings of which they are a part, and neighbouring properties. - 02 To protect the original fabric of the buildings significant to the area both money and after excavation. - 03 To ensure that objectives O1 and O2 are achieved by limiting the Arcumstances where excavation may occur. - To limit the impact of excavation on the natural landform and vegetation.
-04 - 05 To relate development to the existing topography and existing ground levels. - To avoid potential damage to all buildings and structures during and after excavation.
-06 - 07 To ensure that any new floor levels resulting from excavation and development do not compromise external heritage features of the building or those of its neighbours. - 80 To ensure that habitable rooms created by excavation are supplied with adequate natural light and ventilation in order to meet sustainable building principles. - 09 To maintain natural subsurface ground water flows. - 010 To recognise the protection necessary for potential archaeological objects.
+- To ensure the structural integrity and stability of individual buildings, the terrace of \mathbb{Q} 01 buildings of which they are a part, and neighbouring properties. - 02 To protect the original fabric of the buildings significant to the area both during and after excavation. - 03 To ensure that objectives O1 and O2 are achieved by limiting the circumstances where excavation may occur. - To limit the impact of excavation on the natural landform and regetation.
+04 - 05 To relate development to the existing topography and existing ground levels. - 06 To avoid potential damage to all buildings and structures during and after excavation. - 07 To ensure that any new floor levels resulting from excavation and development do not compromise external heritage features on the building or those of its neighbours. - 80 To ensure that habitable rooms created by excavation are supplied with adequate natural light and ventilation in order to neet sustainable building principles. - 09 To maintain natural subsurface ground water flows. - 010 To recognise the protection necessary for potential archaeological objects.

-- C1 Where the existing ground slopes and adjoining properties have basement levels, a basement level may be permitted in development but must not be used as a garage at the street front. - The building footprint is designed to minimise cut and fill on sloping sites and to encourage good quality internal environments.
+- Where the existing ground slopes and adjoining properties have basement levels, a C1 basen ent level may be permitted in development but must not be used as a garage at the street front. - The building footprint is designed to minimise cut and fill on sloping sites and to encourage good quality internal environments.